-We’re very proud of what we’ve been able to bring to market, and the price we can do it at while making everything in America.
+We’re very proud of what we’ve been able to bring to market, and the price we can do it at.
 But the downside is that people have to learn about the retail process to fully appreciate what we’re doing.
 The truth is, our bags are $1,000+ bags by any measure, we’re just refusing to charge our customers that much.

 We don't discount our products.
 You won't find flash sales and holiday sales here.
 There's no 50% off coupon code lurking on the Internet somewhere.
 We know what our products are worth and we're charging very fair prices for the level of quality and materials we provide.
 So you don't have to worry about buying something today and finding it on sale tomorrow.
 In fact, we will likely raise prices in the future.
 That means now is always the best time to buy from Jackson Wayne.

 There's one exception to what I just mentioned above.
 Learn about our Secret Deals here.